November 25, 2021

 Statistically, the first item British buyers change in a new house is the kitchen.
 Mainly because the cabinet’s colour has become outdated.
 However, white kitchen cabinets are timeless.
 You will never have to worry about your cabinets going out of fashion.
 And that’s why white is so valuable as an investment in the kitchen.

 This is true in two ways when it comes to kitchen cabinets.
 First, we usually make a mess in the kitchen.
-Opening cabinet doors with hands covered in whatever we are preparing is a recipe for leaving marks.
-And then there’s its propensity to show up scuffs and scratches.

 The association of white with hygiene can work against it in the kitchen.
 Too much white can be overkill giving off a cold vibe.
 There are solutions to this problem, though, but they involve planning and adding other elements.